Creative Career & Business

 This type of work needs time management.
 For a graphic designer, no matter how urgent the deadline is, they must meet it.

-As a freelancer, your reputation to employers depends on this.
+As a freelancer, your reputation with employers depends on this.
 Failure to complete a project on time will make them not want to hire you again.

 This comes back to communication skills; you must discuss what suits both parties, including giving yourself enough time.